daviddarnes/david.darn.es/_posts/2020-04-14-learnwithjason-q-and-a.md

 >
 > – [saiyugi](https://twitch.tv/saiyugi/)

 Yes!
-I made this handy snippet that will redirect all your pages to your JAMstack counterpart which you can drop into your site footer code injection area within your Ghost admin:
+I made this handy snippet that will redirect all your pages to your Jamstack counterpart which you can drop into your site footer code injection area within your Ghost admin:

 <script src="https://gist.github.com/daviddarnes/983142e7a2fce94044df0c87ffa7d39c.js"></script>